Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
+Nov1, learning Japanese is convenient to recognize Chinese characters, but hard to pronounce.
+Like this sentence, I am a Chinese, 私は中国人です(Janpanese), 我是中国人(Chinese).

 Oct31, with URL Scheme, links from official web could open the SeeLayer App on Mac.

 Oct28, i ignore a group of instructions for a long time, Operation System.
 For instance, MacOS owns a typically clean UI, it hide many unusual functions.
 Let's use botton OPTION as 3 examples.